blueUserRed/Onj/readme.md

 // the .get function instead, which will then access .value itself val string = onj.get<String>("myString")

 // Be careful!
-Because onj uses 64-bit datatypes, a OnjInt will be
+Because onj uses 64-bit datatypes, an OnjInt will be
-// a Long, and a OnjFloat will be a Double val onjInt = onj.get<Long>("myInt")
+// a Long, and an OnjFloat will be a Double val onjInt = onj.get<Long>("myInt")
 ````